hpcgarage/intrepyddguide/optimizations.md

 ```
 The first statement in the loop computes the element-wise abs and sqrt of
 array `x0` and stores the result in array `x1`.
 In this example.  the value of
-`x0` is invariant across iteration of the for loop, and hence the result computed in
+`x0` is invariant across iterations of the for loop, and hence the result computed in
 `x1` is also invariant.
 Such loop-invariant computations can be moved outside the loop body as follows, to reduce program execution time
 and energy:
 ```python